Anyungu/CommandLineRunnerCurrencyCheck/README.md

 ### Usage/Testing
     clone this repository using: https://github.com/Anyungu/CommandLineRunnerCurrencyCheck.git
-    go to the project directory using cd command run the following command at the root of the project: mvn spring-boot:run
+    go to the project directory using cd command run the following command at the root of the project to install the app: mvn clean install now run this command to start the application: mvn spring-boot:run

 ### Process Flow Theory/Design Theory
     get the user input